santosh131/aspnetcore/Readme.md

 - Is not deployed.
 - Contains profile settings.

-If nothing is mentioned in the lauchSettings.json then the defualt is "Production".
+If nothing is mentioned in the lauchSettings.json then the default is "Production".

 To set the ASPNETCORE_ENVIRONMENT for the current session when the app is started using dotnet run, use the following commands at in PowerShell